art-framework/core/docs/admin/syntax/actions.md

 ### Shared Action Context

+!!! important
-> All actions that directly follow an action are executed in the same context as their parent action.
+    All actions that directly follow an action are executed in the same context as their parent action.

 ```yaml
 art: